neondatabase/website/content/guides/vercel-sdk-migration.md

 updatedAt: '2024-10-28T00:00:00.000Z'
 ---

 With Vercel Postgres transitioning to Neon's native integration in the [Vercel Marketplace](https://vercel.com/blog/introducing-the-vercel-marketplace), now is the perfect time to migrate from the Vercel Postgres SDK (@vercel/postgres) to the Neon serverless driver.
-This guide will help you transition your application smoothly.

 ## Why migrate?